frumpel/appengine-user-manager/README.md

 Usage
 -----

-The UX is still rather rough and so far only the overview, ADD and DELETE functionality is implemented.
+The UX is workable but there are a few idiosyncracies left.
 The current process to get to the overview stage is:

 * open your appengine dashboard on the permissions tab
   * the content script runs and passes the list of avalaible projects to the background store